HMS Hazard (1894): World War I

 In August 1914 Hazard was serving as the depot for the Fourth Submarine Flotilla.

 Loss

-On 28 January 1918 Hazard was cut in two by the hospital ship in thick fog in the eastern Solent about 1/2 mi east of the Warner buoy, and sank with the loss of four crew.
+On 28 January 1918 Hazard was cut in two by the hospital ship Western Australia in thick fog in the eastern Solent about 1/2 mi east of the Warner buoy, and sank with the loss of four crew.
 The wreck sits upside down in two parts in 30 m of water; various parts are missing having been salvaged.
 The wreck's location in a busy shipping channel, together with poor visibility, makes it an unpopular target for divers.